-Over the years, Scott's assignments have taken him around the world.
-He reported from a U.S. aircraft carrier during “Operation Enduring Freedom” in Afghanistan.
-He covered American military exercises on the Kuwait-Iraq border in the weeks leading up to the war in Iraq, and interviewed wounded soldiers receiving treatment at U.S. medical facilities in Germany.
+Before joining KXAS-TV, Friedman was investigative reporter and weekend news anchor at WTMJ-TV (NBC) in Milwaukee where his assignments sometimes took him around the world.
+He reported from a U.S. aircraft carrier during “Operation Enduring Freedom” in Afghanistan, covered American military exercises on the Kuwait-Iraq border in the weeks leading up to the war in Iraq, and interviewed wounded soldiers receiving treatment at U.S. medical facilities in Germany.